BladePoint/starlingEx/README.md

 ## ApertureTextFormat
 ApertureTextFormat extends TextFormat and can only be used with ApertureTextField.
 It adds 3 additional features.
-* Set each color of the corners of the letters.
+* Set the color of each corner of the letters.
 * Set the thickness and color of an outline that goes around each letter.
 * Set the position, color, and alpha of a dropshadow that appears behind each letter.